Graceland in Memphis, Tennessee, is one of the most famous and visited mansions in the world.

 This idea that things as insubstantial as dreams and ideas have the power to sell solid buildings can be witnessed across the UK property market.
 But these understandings must be combined with a completely integrated and comprehensive marketing strategy that now includes multiple touchpoints and opportunities to engage customers.
 The key to doing this successfully is ensuring consistency at every turn.

-That means not relying on simple brochures and listings.
+That means not relying on simple marketing brochures, direct mail and listings.
 Video is now an important tool in selling your vision with features like promo videos and walk-throughs that can be shared with a customer digitally or played in the showroom – and now of course drones are adding dramatic new visual impact to presentations and websites.
 But it is still vital to keep branding and messaging tone of voice consistent across each and every platform.

-Made Thought were central to the creation of the marketing strategy, visual identity and all related collateral, from brochure and website design through to filmmaking and art-direction.
-They created distinct and highly creative campaigns that spoke to broad audiences on an emotive level that converted to sales.
+Made Thought were central to the creation of the marketing strategy, visual identity and all related collateral, from brochure design and website through to filmmaking and art-direction.
+They created distinct and highly creative advertising campaigns that spoke to broad audiences on an emotive level that converted to sales.

 What did the agency have to say?
 “Our work with Ballymore is a long-term creative collaboration that has brought ground-breaking new developments to the market, achieving brand recognition and delivering sales that have out-performed almost all of the competition.”

-Not only did the branding help to build sales, it also attracted the attention of industry press titles from the worlds of design, architecture and property – and iconic industry magazines like Wallpaper and Architectural Digest.
+Not only did this strategic branding help to build sales, it also attracted the attention of industry press titles from the worlds of design, architecture and property – and iconic industry magazines like Wallpaper and Architectural Digest.

 According to Made Thought, the key to this success has been the strategy which consistently communicated the desirability of the development throughout the campaign.
 The core positioning statement at the heart of Wardian was “a botanical oasis in the heart of the city.”
 This was a brilliant insight.
 It was central to the final result of the project, and has had considerable resonance for prospective customers.
 For a city like London, having an oasis to retreat back to after a hard day at the office is the ultimate seduction.